 Instructions

-- First you want to soak your eggs in a small pot of room temperature water for 5 minutes.
+- First soak your eggs in a small pot of warm water for 5 minutes.
 This prevents the egg shells from cracking when you boil them.

 - Bring this pot to a boil, then simmer over medium heat for 40 minutes covered.